 College credit (through the College of Central Florida) can be received through taking classes on campus or by enrolling in the Career Academy with its classes on the Ocala campus.
 Regardless of the student's career interest, there are opportunities for receiving national, industry-recognized certifications.
 In addition, MTI students have the option of receiving Florida Bright Futures Scholarships.

 MTI staff includes instructional and non-instructional staff members based on student enrollment.
-The MTI student enrollment at the beginning of the 2010-2011 school was 378 with students in grades 11 and 12.
-For the 2010-2011 school year, approximately 55% of the students were eligible for the free and reduced lunch program and 40% students were female and 60% males.
+The MTI student enrollment at the beginning of the 2018-2019 school was 386 with students in grades 9 and 12.

 MTI's Exceptional Student Education program follows the inclusion model with regular interaction between the students, teachers and the school’s ESE coordinator.
-The ESE coordinator, Shanda Nikolajski, works with teachers to ensure the Individual Educational Plan is followed and students are given the appropriate modifications and support.
+The ESE coordinator works with teachers to ensure the Individual Educational Plan is followed and students are given the appropriate modifications and support.

 The following provides a few points of information about MTI:

 - The school facility was built in 1956 with some structural additions made since that time.
 Eight years ago, the school district undertook renovating the career classrooms to house MTI.
 For the most part, the facility remains the same as when vacated by the previous high school occupant.